pyworld-kaddi/PYTHON/MY LEARNINGS/python_crash_course_3edition/BASICS-I/README.md

                     In Chapter 4 you’ll learn how to work with items in a list more efficiently.
                     By looping through each item in a list using just a few lines of code you’ll be able to work efficiently, even when your list contains thousands or millions of items.

+CHAPTER-4: Working with lists

+        Introduction:
+                    In Chapter 3 you learned how to make a simple list, and you learned to work with the individual elements in a list.
+                    In this chapter you’ll learn how to loop through an entire list using just a few lines of code, regardless of how long the list is.
+                    Looping allows you to take the same action, or set of actions, with every item in a list.
+                    As a result, you’ll be able to work efficiently with lists of any length, including those with thousands or even millions of items.

+        Summary:
+                    In this chapter, you learned how to work efficiently with the elements in a list. learned how to work through a list using a for loop, how Python uses indentation to structure a program, and how to avoid some common indentation errors.
+                    You learned to make simple numerical lists, as well as a few operations you can perform on numerical lists.
+                    You learned how to slice a list to work with a subset of items and how to copy lists properly using a slice.
+                    You also learned about tuples,
+                    which provide a degree of protection to a set of values that shouldn’t change, and how to style your increasingly complex code to make it easy to read.

+                    In Chapter 5,
+                    you’ll learn to respond appropriately to different condi-tions by using if statements.
+You’ll learn to string together relatively complex sets of conditional tests to respond appropriately to exactly the kind of situa-tion or information you’re looking for.
+                    You’ll also learn to use if statements while looping through a list to take specific actions with selected elements from a list.

+CHAPTER-5: IF Statements

+        Introduction:
+                    Programming often involves examining a set of conditions and deciding which action to take based on those conditions.
+Python’s if statement allows you to examine the current state of a program and respond appro-priately to that state.

+                    In this chapter, you’ll learn to write conditional tests, which allow you to check any condition of interest.
+You’ll learn to write simple if statements, and you’ll learn how to create a more complex series of if statements to identify when the exact conditions you want are present.
+You’ll then apply this concept to lists, so you’ll be able to write a for loop that handles most items in a list one way but handles certain items with specific values in a dif-ferent way.